106th Street station (Second Avenue Subway): Current construction

 In July 2018, the MTA released a supplemental environmental assessment for Phase 2 of the Second Avenue Subway.
 The updated report indicated that the 106th Street station would be relocated about 5 to 6 ft east and 50 ft south compared to what had been proposed in the 2004 FEIS, in order to circumvent existing infrastructure under Second Avenue.
 Because the station is located below the surface, there would be less space to build utility rooms underground compared to deep-level Phase 1 stations, and so the ancillary facilities would be larger than in the Phase 1 stations.
 Both ancillaries had to be relocated, since the locations outlined in the 2004 FEIS were no longer feasible for demolition.
 The entrances were also enlarged for easier access from Second Avenue, and an entrance at 108th Street and Second Avenue was relocated from the southeast corner to the northeast.
 Under the new plan, the station would also include extra elevators in compliance with the Americans with Disabilities Act of 1990.
 Whereas Phase 1 stations only included elevators at one entrance, the 106th and 116th Street stations would both include elevators at two entrances.

+Land acquisition for Phase 2 started in April 2022, and in 2025, the MTA began soliciting bids for the design and construction of Phase 2.
+Following a months-long delay caused by the federal government withholding funds for Phase 2, in June 2026, Skanska, Traylor and Walsh received a $1.02 billion contract for the 106th Street station's excavation.
+The contract, the third of four large contracts to be awarded for Phase 2, includes the 106th Street station shell, along with connections to the existing tunnels north and south of the station.